encode/uvicorn/docs/server-behavior.md

-# Server Behaviour
+# Server Behavior

-Uvicorn is designed with particular attention to connection and resource managment, in order to provide a robust server implementation.
+Uvicorn is designed with particular attention to connection and resource management, in order to provide a robust server implementation.
 It aims to ensure graceful behavior to either server or client errors, and resilience to poor client behavior or denial of service attacks.

 ## HTTP Headers